-Designed by the students ofHongik University, the Traverse is an AI-driven drone concept designed to be a personal trainer for recreational runners.
+Designed by students ofHongik University, the Traverse is an AI-driven drone concept designed to be a personal trainer for recreational runners.

 Traverse, the drone personal trainer, has a four-prop configuration and features multiple fish-eye cameras that help him navigate spaces without requiring external controls.
 In summary: it is autonomous.